 In terms of sourcing the part, this machine uses a uncommon socket style.
 You're going to have a harder time finding the correct part but it's not impossible.
 The only thing that's special about the bottom slot is the plastic is black.
 It's not important to match this, so it's okay to get a socket that uses the wrong color plastic.

 Since the top slot is so sensitive and easy to damage, it is absolutely imperative a quality hot air station is used to avoid damage.
 Do not use a cheap station since the odds of damage are much higher.
 It is also a good idea to use a lot of flux to make the solder flow quickly and minimize the heat exposure to the sockets.

 If you have not performed such a repair and want to try, spend some time seing which technique works the best and offers the least amount of risk to the top RAM slot on the board.
 If you determine the job is above your skill level, don't mess with the board and send it to someone who can do the job correctly.

-If you are comfortable doing the repair or are willing to risk damaging the top RAM slot, here is a link to the guide on how to remove the motherboard, so you can do the repair.
-MacBook Pro 13" Unibody Mid 2010 Logic Board Replacement
+If you're able to repair the board, here's a link to the guide to remove the motherboard: MacBook Pro 13" Unibody Mid 2010 Logic Board Replacement